BlogThe UGC Pricing Guide: What to Charge in 2026

 UGC Rates by Content Type (2026 Benchmarks)

 These ranges reflect what brands are actually paying on creator marketplaces right now — not what top creators charge and not what lowball brands try to negotiate down to.
 The middle of these ranges is where most transactions happen.
+Rates vary by format, so understanding the different types of UGC content helps you price each deliverable accurately.

 Photos